IMF sees 'negligible' Brexit impact on U.S. growth

 The IMF kept unchanged its previous U.S. economic growth forecasts of 2.2 percent for 2016 and 2.5 percent in 2017, issued a day before the British referendum.

-While financial market volatility or a further rise in the dollar's value represent downside risks to U.S. growth, the IMF saw upside risks from oil prices CLc1 LCOc1, including a delayed positive effect on consumption and a lessening drag from reduced oil-related investment.
+While financial market volatility or a further rise in the dollar's value represent downside risks to U.S. growth, the IMF saw upside risks from oil prices, including a delayed positive effect on consumption and a lessening drag from reduced oil-related investment.

 However, the IMF said a "more complex and harmful" downside risk is that the potential growth rate may be lower than previously estimated, with a smaller output gap.
 It said growth in future years under this scenario could settle at well below 2 percent.